kumbulanit/t-sql/tech company/untitled/Module 1 - Introduction to Microsoft SQL Server 2016/Module1_Exercises.md

 2. How can you determine if your instance is the default instance?
 3. What does the EngineEdition property tell you about your SQL Server instance?

-### Exercise 1.2: TechCorp Database File Architecture
+### Exercise 1.2: Database File Architecture
-**Objective**: Understand database file structure and properties using TechCorp Solutions business requirements
+**Objective**: Understand database file structure and properties

-**Business Scenario**: TechCorp Solutions needs a robust database infrastructure to support their consulting operations, project management, and client data.

 **Tasks**:
-1. Create the TechCorpDB database with specific file settings:
+1. Create a test database with specific file settings
-   - Primary data file: TechCorpDB_Data.mdf (Initial: 100MB, Growth: 10MB)
-   - Log file: TechCorpDB_Log.ldf (Initial: 50MB, Growth: 10%)
-   - Consider TechCorp's expected data growth from 145 employees and multiple projects
-2. Query system views to examine TechCorpDB database files
+2. Query system views to examine database files
-3. Identify primary data files, secondary data files, and log files for TechCorp
+3. Identify primary data files, secondary data files, and log files
-4. Examine file growth settings considering TechCorp's business expansion plans
+4. Examine file growth settings and usage statistics

-**Business Questions**:
-1. Given TechCorp's rapid growth, what initial database size would you recommend?
+**Questions**:
+1. What is the difference between initial size and maximum size for database files?
-2. Why would TechCorp want to separate data and log files on different drives?
+2. Why is it important to separate data and log files on different drives?
-3. What would happen to TechCorp's operations if the database file reaches its maximum size during a critical project deadline?
+3. What happens when a database file reaches its maximum size?

-### Exercise 1.3: System Databases - TechCorp Infrastructure Planning
+### Exercise 1.3: System Databases
-**Objective**: Explore SQL Server system databases in the context of TechCorp's database infrastructure
+**Objective**: Explore SQL Server system databases

-**Business Scenario**: As TechCorp's Database Administrator, you need to understand how system databases support TechCorp's business operations and plan for disaster recovery.

 **Tasks**:
-1. List all system databases and explain how each supports TechCorp's operations
+1. List all system databases and their purposes
-2. Examine the master database and identify TechCorp-specific configurations
+2. Examine the contents of master database
-3. Review tempdb configuration for TechCorp's expected query workload
+3. Review tempdb configuration and usage
-4. Understand how msdb supports TechCorp's backup and maintenance strategies
+4. Understand the role of msdb and model databases
-5. Analyze the model database template that will be used for future TechCorp databases

-**Business-Critical Questions**:
-1. If TechCorp's master database became corrupted during a client presentation, what would be the business impact?
+**Questions**:
+1. What would happen if the master database became corrupted?
-2. Why shouldn't TechCorp store client project data in system databases?
+2. Why shouldn't you store user data in system databases?
-3. How would you configure tempdb to handle TechCorp's peak workload during month-end reporting?
 3. How does the model database affect new database creation?

 ## Exercise Set 2: SQL Server Editions and Versions (Lesson 2)